Marianne Williamson’s Comments On Antidepressants Spark ‘I Need My Meds Marianne’ Hashtag

 On Thursday, Democratic presidential candidate Marianne Williamson appeared on CNN for an interview with Anderson Cooper in which he confronted the self-help guru for her past comments about medicine — in particular, the use of antidepressants.
 The Daily Beast reports that Williamson apologized for calling clinical depression a “scam” and said she was “pro medicine” and claims to have never told anyone to stop taking their medication.

-Afterward, Rolling Stone reports that many took to Twitter suing the “INeedMyMedsMarianne” hashtag from people that believe Williamson is feeding the stigma surrounding mental illness and depression.
+Afterward, Rolling Stone reports that many took to Twitter using the “INeedMyMedsMarianne” hashtag from people that believe Williamson is feeding the stigma surrounding mental illness and depression.

 “Without my meds I would be crying out of pain every day again and contemplating whether it’s really that bad to be dead,” one user wrote.